Sparsh-Agrawal/Docker-Images/Services/README.md

 ## docker-compose.yml
-+ It is used for runnig multi-container applications.
++ It is used for running multi-container applications.
 + It can contain mutiple services.